Validate ownership of a private GitHub repository

 You can control the pipelines that are created automatically to validate each pull request to a private repository.
 See GitHub Check Configuration for Private Repositories for more information.

-Associate private repositories with pipelines pipelines
+Associate private GitHub Cloud repositories with pipelines

 Validated private repositories can be associated with full-stack and frontend pipelines.